Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 NIRCam target acquisition on science target

-For the NIRCam target acquisition calculation (Calculation ID13) we configure the scene to be "1: Science - NIRCam".
+For the NIRCam target acquisition calculation (Calculation ID13), configure the scene to be "1: Science - NIRCam".
 This scene has 3 objects in it (Sources ID: 1,2,3, i.e., HR8799, HR8799b and HD218216, respectively).
-In the Strategy tab we need to specify that Aperture centered on source should be set to "1: HR 8799".
+In the Strategy tab you'll need to specify that Aperture centered on source should be set to "1: HR 8799".

-Note that setting the Aperture centered on source to the reference star HD218216 would result in an error: the PSF reference star in this scene has been placed at ~10 arcseconds from the main target; however the calculation domain for TA SNR in the ETC is smaller than this area and the calculation would fail—this is why we require Reference Scenes for TA on the PSF reference stars.
+Note that setting the Aperture centered on source to the reference star HD218216 would result in an error: the PSF reference star in this scene has been placed at ~10 arcseconds from the main target; however the calculation domain for TA SNR in the ETC is smaller than this area and the calculation would fail—this is why you'll require Reference Scenes for TA on the PSF reference stars.

 MIRI target acquisition on science target